Online sports betting in Michigan is now legal! Check out the best Michigan sports betting sites and get our promo code offers below!

 All you really need to do is find the sportsbook for you and click on a "Get Bonus" button or put in a promo code (if available) to activate your welcome bonus.

-There are several different types of welcome offers that bettors may receive from a Michigan online sportsbook.
+There are several different types of welcome offers that bettors may receive from an online sportsbook.

 A first deposit offer is a welcome bonus that gives new players an incentive to deposit and bet on an online sportsbook.
 When a player makes their initial deposit, the sportsbook will match that amount if the bettor meets the wagering requirements.